jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_collect_identifiers_from_tags_files` option

-When this option is set to `1`, YCM's identifier completer will also collect identifiers from tags files.
+When this option is set to `1`, ICM's identifier completer will also collect identifiers from tags files.
 The list of tags files to examine is retrieved from the `tagfiles()` Vim function which examines the `tags` Vim option.
 See `:h 'tags'` for details.

-YCM will re-index your tags files if it detects that they have been modified.
+ICM will re-index your tags files if it detects that they have been modified.

 The only supported tag format is the [Exuberant Ctags format][ctags-format].
 The format from "plain" ctags is NOT supported.
-Ctags needs to be called with the `--fields=+l` option (that's a lowercase `L`, not a one) because YCM needs the `language:<lang>` field in the tags output.
+Ctags needs to be called with the `--fields=+l` option (that's a lowercase `L`, not a one) because ICM needs the `language:<lang>` field in the tags output.

-See the _FAQ_ for pointers if YCM does not appear to read your tag files.
+See the _FAQ_ for pointers if ICM does not appear to read your tag files.

 This option is off by default because it makes Vim slower if your tags are on a network directory.